This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Visit in partnership with the Tourism Recovery Programme

-Two puppies eagerly chase their tails as Ava Álvarez Sánchez slides canvases adorned with thick acrylic strokes across the floor of her spacious studio, the leafy residential streets of Coyoacán perfectly framed in the wide windows.
+Two puppies eagerly chase their tails as Ava Álvarez Sánchez slides canvases layered with thick acrylic strokes across the floor of her spacious studio, the leafy residential streets of Coyoacán framed in the wide windows.

-As with the rest of her creative family, Ava has been instrumental in bringing Casa Jacinta, a boutique hotel in Mexico City’s most bohemian neighbourhood, to life – her artwork decorating each individually styled room.
+As with the rest of her creative family, Ava has been instrumental in bringing Casa Jacinta, a boutique hotel in Mexico City’s most bohemian neighbourhood, to life.
+Her artwork decorates each individually styled room.